Can you control chronic pain with your mind?

 You do have control over pain

 Over the past few decades, a wealth of research has confirmed that mind-body therapies, either alone or with other treatments, may help control various types of pain and help prevent pain recurrence.
-Techniques that were once considered complementary or alternative, such as behavioral therapy, biofeedback, cognitive therapy, guided/visual imagery, hypnosis, meditation and relaxation therapy have now become mainstream methods for healing chronic pain.
+Techniques that were once considered complementary or alternative have now become mainstream methods for treating chronic pain.

 Your chronic pain: What's mixing up the messages?

-With mind-body intervention, the first step is to examine your behaviors and environment with a healthcare provider or therapist to identify factors that may be causing the pain reaction.
-The next step is to develop more productive ways to handle the stressors you face every day so you have more control over your physiological response to these emotions.
+With mind-body intervention, the first step is to examine your emotions, thought patterns, behaviors, and environment with a healthcare provider or therapist to identify factors that may be causing the pain reaction.
+The next step is to develop more productive ways to handle the stressors you face each day so you have more control over your physiological response to these emotions.
 Depending on your condition, this process may take only a few weeks or may become a regular part of your health routine.

 Approach with caution

-Whether you are recovering from illness, injury or surgery or are unsure what's causing your pain, do some homework before you dive into this pain therapy.
-First, check with your healthcare provider to rule out the possibility of a more serious condition.
-Then, get advice on reputable practitioners and mind-body treatment centers available in your area.
+Whether you are recovering from illness, injury, or surgery or are unsure what's causing your pain, do some homework before you dive into this pain therapy.
+First, check with your HCP to rule out the possibility of a more serious condition.
+Then, get advice on reputable practitioners, pain psychologists, and mind-body treatment centers available in your area.
 Also, be aware that not all are covered by health insurance, so cost may be a consideration.

 More On